bcgov/clamav/README.md

 ## OpenShift or OpenShift Local

-1. Optiona: create a namespace
+1. Optional: if running on openshift local, create a namespace
 ```
 oc new-project clamav-demo
 ```
 2. Import the build config template and create the build config